 AW-Drones supports the ongoing EU drone regulatory process, contributing to harmonise EU drone regulation and standards.
-In order to do so, the project will collect technical standards, rules and procedures already developed for the commercial use of drones worldwide.
-Then, it will critically assess their compliance to existing and foreseen regulations.
-This will lead to the identification of a set of best practices, gaps and bottlenecks, as complete as possible, for the safe use of civilian drones in the EU.
+In order to do so, the project collects technical standards, rules and procedures already developed for the commercial use of drones worldwide.
+Then, it critically assesses their compliance to existing and foreseen regulations.
+This leads to the identification of a set of best practices, gaps and bottlenecks, as complete as possible, for the safe use of civilian drones in the EU.

-As a result, AW-Drones will deliver an yearly state-of-the-art report containing a structured overview of the standards published and under development.
+As a result, AW-Drones delivers an yearly state-of-the-art report containing a structured overview of the standards published and under development.

-AW-Drones will share the knowledge produced with the European Aviation Safety Agency (EASA), the National CAAs, and standardization bodies (e.g. EUROCAE, JARUS, ISO…) to contribute to their awareness of the current global drones’ rulemaking and standardization state-of-the-art and “best practices”.
+AW-Drones shares the knowledge produced with the European Aviation Safety Agency (EASA), the National CAAs, and standardization bodies (e.g. EUROCAE, JARUS, ISO…) to contribute to their awareness of the current global drones’ rulemaking and standardization state-of-the-art and “best practices”.

 AW-Drones has also produced an Open Repository (alias “metastandard”) of the knowledge collected, available to the drone community.
 The Drones Standards Information Portal is a powerful tool displaying, in an easily accessible fashion, the technical standards already published or under development for the commercial use of drones worldwide that the project is collecting and assessing against existing and foreseen regulations.
 Moreover, it contains information on standards’ maturity level, coverage of regulation, and identified gaps.